Foundations of Noncommutative Carrollian Geometry via Lie-Rinehart Pairs: rho -Lie-Rinehart Pairs and Carrollian Structures

 \subsection{Toy Examples}

 In this subsection, we explore two simple examples based on the extended Manin quantum plane and the noncommutative $2$-torus.
-As well as defining Carrollian structures, we explicitly provide examples of Carroll connections. \begin{example}[The Extended Manin Quantum Plane] As a toy example, we consider a version of Manin's quantum plane.
+As well as defining Carrollian structures, we explicitly provide examples of Carroll connections.
+We remark that Manin's plane provides a simplified mathematical model for the noncommuting coordinates that characterize a 2d electron gas in a strong magnetic field.
+The noncommutative $2$-torus plays a prominent role in noncommutative field theory, matrix theories, and the dynamics of some low-energy excitations of open strings in the presence of non-vanishing supergravity fields. \begin{example}[The Extended Manin Quantum Plane] As a toy example, we consider a version of Manin's quantum plane.
 The algebra that defines the extended quantum plane is $\mathbb{K}_q[x^{\pm1}, y^{\pm1} ]$ of polynomials subject to

 ($q \in \mathbb{K}^\times$) where the other commutation rules can be deduced.
 This algebra is $\Z^2 := \Z \times \Z$ graded by defining

 We then define $\mathbb{K}^2_q := \mathbb{K}_q[x^{\pm1}, y^{\pm1} ]$ with $(\mathbb{K}^2_q)_{n,m} := \Span_{\mathcal{A}}\{x^n y^m\}$.
 Observe that